vivCoding/vchess/README.md

 - Chess move generation and evaluation improvements
     - Searching has been substantially improved with alpha-beta pruning and sorting moves.
 However, this may be improved with transposition tables and other techniques such as negascout
     - Piece evaluation can be further improved with better piece-squares tables, such as ones that further take into consideration of how close it is to endgame
-- Checks/mates calculation runtime complexities could possibly be reduced
+- Runtime complexities for calculating checks/mates could possibly be reduced
+    - Sort moves (?)

 ## Contributing